-Functional testing starts with building test cases based on requirements.
+Functional testing begins with building test cases based on requirements.
 These tests can cover key aspects of your design and verify that individual model components meet requirements.
 Test cases include inputs, expected outputs, and acceptance criteria.

 By collecting individual test cases within test suites, you can run functional tests systematically.
-To check for regression, add baseline criteria to the test cases and test the model regularly.
+To check for regression, add baseline criteria to the test cases and test the model iteratively.
 Coverage measurement reflects the extent to which these tests have fully exercised the model.
 Coverage measurement also helps you to add tests and requirements to meet coverage targets.

 Create a copy of the project in a working folder.
 At the command line, enter: